lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/MolpherMol.rst

         Returns all direct descendants of this molecule in the respective `exploration tree` as canonical SMILES.

+        .. todo:: check if this description is correct

         :return:  an iterable of descendants
         :rtype: :py:class:`tuple` of :py:class:`str` objects